I love soup. It’s such a comforting meal with endless variation options. Homemade soup = true soul food.

 fine himalaya salt

 dried Italian herb mix

 Wash the broccoli and the potatoes.
-Cut the broccoli and the peeled potatoes in small pieces and and them to a pot with boiling water.
-Small pieces cook for a shorter period, which retains more of their nutrients.
+Cut the broccoli and the peeled potatoes in small pieces and add them to a pot with boiling water.
+Small pieces cook faster, which retains more of their nutrients.
 Plus it’s convenient when you’re hungry!

 Cook the vegetables for about 20 minutes or until they are soft, but still firm.

 Remove from heat and mix with a hand mixer until you get a nice purée.

 You can also use a food processor or blender, whatever you have at hand and works for you.

 Put the pan with the purée back on low heat.
 Mix in the coconut cream, salt, black pepper, Italian herb mix and the fresh basil leaves.